 Norman Philips, director of Drake Mortgages, said:

-With such long-term mortgages on the horizon there has never been a more important time to think about innovative ways to nurture our customer relationships in order to ensure we Retain and grow business.
+With such long-term mortgages on the horizon, there has never been a more important time to think about innovative ways to nurture our customer relationships.
+This way we can increase retention and grow business.